jacoblarock/agent_cot_allignment/README.md

 ## Evaluation

-Aligned and misaligned similarity is measured as the cosine similarity between the embedder's prompt embedding and the evaluator's response embedding — higher values indicate better alignment.
+Aligned and misaligned similarity is measured as the cosine similarity between the embedder's prompt embedding and the evaluator's response embedding, where higher values indicate better alignment.
 Pairwise variance of evaluator embeddings is also computed to track embedding dispersion before and after training.